memfault/interrupt/_drafts/drafting-a-c-development-environment.md

     /bin/bash
 ```

-And - just like in our development container - we're able to build the project.
-In case you've previously built the project in the development container, the `rm -rf build` is required since the `cmake` caches won't match.
+The current directory "`.`" is now available within the container as `/builder/mnt`.
+And - just like in our development container - we're able to build the project:

 ```bash
 $ rm -rf build